-Birdie is back to help children cope with their coronavirus feelings and fears
+Birdie is back to help children cope with COVID feelings and fears

 The adventures of Birdie, a plucky and resilient creation of the Queensland Government, are familiar to many working in early childhood education and care (ECEC) settings.
 Birdie and her friends have helped to guide children through bushfires, cyclones, droughts, floods and many other challenging times.